 Is this starting to sound familiar?

-When is the last time that you really stopped to see if all of the excess in your business was actually helping you?
+When is the last time that you really stopped to see if all of the excesses in your business was actually helping you?
 Check and see if the “quantity over quality” approach does any of the following for you:

 - Save you time?